Close Menu

 Passive screen time means sitting back and absorbing.

-Typing games, educational apps, and interactive tools that require a response.
+Typing games, educational apps, and interactive tools that require a response from the child.

 Same device.
 Completely different experience.

-Setting Up the Floor Office (Our Co-Working Space)
+Setting Up the Floor Office: Our Co-Working Space for Kids

 One of the biggest mistakes I made early on was treating the laptop like a forbidden object, something only for adults.